-The Rheem commercial water to water heat pump is an instantaneous type and does not have an integral storage cylinder.
-The unit is designed to be installed indoors or outdoors.
-The water heater's evaporator absorbs heat from the returning chilled water circuit or condenser loop and transfers this heat into the potable water.
+The Rheem commercial air to water heat pump is an instantaneous type and does not have an integral storage cylinder.
+The unit is designed to be installed indoors or outdoors, model dependent.
+The water heater's evaporator absorbs heat from the surrounding air and transfers this heat into the water.
 A circulator transfers the heated water to a bank of storage tanks.
-By taking heat from the chilled water circuit, the heat pump reduces load on chiller as colder water returns to the building chiller circuit.
-The heat pump produces a sound level of up to 59 dBA (measured at 3 metres) when it is operating.
+The heat pump produces a sound level of up to 69 dBA (measured at 3 metres) when it is operating.
+The principal of operation and sound level are similar to that of an air conditioner.

-When hot water is drawn off and cold water enters the storage tanks, a remote thermostat activates the compressor and circulating pumps of the water heater.
-The chiller return water (building heat) is drawn in through the cold side inlet and then through the evaporator (single wall heat exchanger), where heat is transferred to a refrigerant fluid.
-The fluid is compressed and passes to the condenser (double wall heat exchanger) where heat is transferred into the potable water.
+When hot water is drawn off and cold water enters the storage tanks, a remote thermostat activates the fan, compressor and circulating pump of the water heater.
+Air is drawn in through the inlet louvres on the side of the water heater and then past the evaporator, where heat is transferred from the air to a refrigerant fluid.
+The fluid is compressed and passes to the condenser (heat exchanger) where heat is transferred into the water.
 The pump circulates water from the bottom of the storage tanks through the heat exchanger and the heated water is circulated back into the storage tanks.
+The fan discharges the cooled air through the fan grilles on the top of the water heater.
 This process continues until the water in the storage tanks reaches the set temperature.

-The heat pump is designed to operate most efficiently at cold side temperatures between a minimum of 12°C and maximum of 35°C. Operation with higher cold side inlet temperature is possible, however must be engineered in consultation with Rheem.
-The efficiency of the water heater is relative to the building chilled water circuit temperature and the incoming hot side (potable) water temperature.
+Even on cold days, heat is drawn from the surrounding air.
+The heat pump will operate most efficiently at temperatures between a minimum of 5°C and maximum of 45°C. The efficiency of the water heater is relative to the surrounding air temperature and the incoming water temperature.